ojathelonius/mqtt_ehealth_client/README.md

 See https://github.com/ojathelonius/mqtt_ehealth_subscriber to have an overview of how to subscribe to the broker using NodeJS.

 Important note : the **master branch** allows **simulating data** received from eHealth sensors.
-The **dev branch** allows you to receive **actual data** from the sensors, thus includes eHealth and arduPi libraries.
+The **dev branch** allows you to receive **actual data** from the sensors, thus includes eHealth and arduPi libraries and requires bcm2835 library.
 Please check out the dev branch if you want to make it work on a Raspberry.

 ## Getting started
 ### Install openSSL